fairlearn/fairlearn/docs/user_guide/mitigation.rst

 default decision threshold is 0.5, which means that a sample with a probability to get 1 (obtained by calling :code:`estimator.predict_proba()[:,1]`) of 0.6 will be classified as 1, and a sample with probability to get 1 of 0.4 will be classified as 0.
-If this threshold would be changed to 0.7, both samples would be classified as 0.
+If we change this threshold to 0.7, both samples will be classified as 0.

 Thresholder
 ~~~~~~~~~~~~

 What it does
 ^^^^^^^^^^^^
-:class:`fairlearn.postprocessing.Thresholder` is a post processing technique
+:class:`fairlearn.postprocessing.Thresholder` is a postprocessing technique
 which outputs a binary prediction based on group-specific thresholds.
 The
 specified thresholds can work in two directions
 (:ref:`positive<pos_thresholds>`/:ref:`negative<negative_thresholds>`), and can